Super Rugby Aotearoa: Crusaders hold on to take down Chiefs

 Travelling to Christchurch to face the Crusaders is one of the toughest assignments any rugby side can confront.
 Scott Robertson's men last lost there in 2016, and on a wet Sunday afternoon the Chiefs gave it a decent dig but like so many before they, too, fell short of ending that run.

 Before extolling the typically clinical Crusaders it's worth pausing to ask what has happened to Warren Gatland's Chiefs?
-Even Sam Cane's return could not stop a third straight defeat that sees them slip into a major Super Rugby Aotearoa hole.
+Even Sam Cane's return from a back injury could not stop a third straight defeat that sees them slip into a major Super Rugby Aotearoa hole.

 Rate your standout players with the Herald's interactive player ratings